Homoclinic Floer homology via direct limits: Local homoclinic Floer homology

 If the pruning algorithm happens to check $(\pti, q, \rti)$ first then $q$ gets deleted since $(\pti, q, \rti)$ has no cutting partner.
 Thus $(p,q',r)$ now lacks its cutting partner $(p,q,r)$ so that $q'$ gets deleted, i.e., now $q$ and $q'$ are deleted. \end{proof}

 Moreover

-\begin{remark} Since the pruning algorithm deletes precisely those points that cause a set to be $\del$-incomplete, the resulting set is the larges $\del$-complete set contained in the original set. \end{remark}
+\begin{remark} Since the pruning algorithm deletes precisely those points that cause a set to be $\del$-incomplete, the resulting set is the largest $\del$-complete set contained in the original set. \end{remark}

 Since the pruning algorithm assigns to a $\del$-incomplete set $E$ a unique $\del$-complete set $\overline{E}$, we can now define Floer homology also for $\del$-incomplete sets:

 \begin{definition} The {\em Floer chain groups} of $E\in \mcE$ are given by